 Germs are present in our air year round, particularly more so in the flu season.
 Cold and flu illnesses are costly and inconvenient, and harmful for young children and the elderly population.
 While exposure to these germs are an unfortunate part of everyday life, there are steps you can take to make your personal environment healthier.
 This is why more people are looking into home purification systems to help eradicate germs from living spaces.

-You may have seen purification systems at your local store and have wondered if those might be a great idea to help get the germs, bacteria, viruses, odors, and pollutants out of the air in your home.
-However, these can generally only cover a relatively small area.
-While that might make sense for a small bedroom or home office, it simply doesn't work to cover larger living spaces or to protect each member of your home.
-So, many homeowners are turning to whole-home solutions to keep their families and houseguests healthy.
+You may have seen purification systems at your local store and have wondered if those might be effective in eliminating germs, bacteria, viruses, odors, and pollutants from the air in your home.
+Realistically, these purification systems can generally only cover a relatively small area.
+While perfect for a small bedroom or home office, they simply don't work to cover larger living spaces or to protect each member of your home.
+Many homeowners are turning to whole-home solutions instead to keep their families and houseguests healthy.

 PASSIVE VS. ACTIVE PURIFICATION SYSTEMS

 To help you understand the main difference between the various kinds of whole-home systems, we've grouped them into two types: active and passive.
 Both of these types of purification systems work with your existing HVAC system, utilizing your home's blower motor and ductwork to purify the air in your home.
 However, they work in two very different ways.

 Passive systems generally wait for the air to come to them.
 Passive systems are those where you either install UV lights or a 13-rated MRV HEPA filter on your system.
 Here's how they work.